openssl/openssl/README-FIPS.md

 provider then you can supply this to libssl using the function `SSL_CTX_new_ex()`.
 This works as a drop in replacement for the function `SSL_CTX_new()` except it provides you with the capability to specify the library context to be used.
-You can also use this same function to specify libssl specific properties to use.
+You can also use the same function to specify libssl specific properties to use.

 In this first example we create two SSL_CTX objects using two different library